SSDP-Dev/flask-cat/README.md

 The main project `__init__.py` file has to be different between the development server and the Dreamhost server.
 Or rather, it doesn't have to be, but I haven't figured out how to make it work in both use cases.

-To work in the development server, switch over to the development branch (which we should be using, anyway, I know.
+To work in the development server, switch over to the 'dev' branch (which we should be using, anyway, I know.
 But sometimes expediency trumps proper git procedure).

 The development branch will contain the proper `__init__.py` for the dev server.